-The ACPR authorised ex-RCB to use the Advanced Measurement Approach in December 2007.
-The ex-RCB framework is composed of both qualitative and quantitative elements.
+RMM is authorised by ACPR to use the Advanced Measurement Approach.
+The RMM framework is composed of both qualitative and quantitative elements.
 The qualitative elements follow the requirements for the Rothschild & Co Group as set out in the Group Operational Risk Policy.

 The quantitative elements comprise an internal model that quantifies material operational risks.
-The ex-RCB internal model inputs are internal data, external data, scenario analysis and Key Risk Indicators that reflect the business and internal control environment.
-Internal losses are collected without threshold at ex-RCB.
+The RMM internal model inputs are internal data, external data, scenario analysis and Key Risk Indicators that reflect the business and internal control environment.
+Internal losses are collected without threshold at RMM.
 Scenario analyses are defined with business experts for material risks.
-The ex-RCB model is composed of eleven risk classes based on the combination of Basel business lines and the following Basel risk categories:
+The RMM model is composed of eleven risk classes based on the combination of Basel business lines and the following Basel risk categories:

-- Internal fraud; - External fraud; - · Employment practices and workplace safety; - · Clients, products, and business practices; - Damage to physical assets; - Business disruption and system failures; and - Execution, delivery, and process management.
+- · Internal fraud; - · External fraud; - · Employment practices and workplace safety; - · Clients, products, and business practices; - Damage to physical assets; - · Business disruption and system failures; and - · Execution, delivery, and process management.

 The RMM insurance programme has been revised during the deployment of the Operational Risk Advanced Measurement Approach framework to allow the recognition of the effect of insurance techniques as a factor reducing capital.
-Current extension of AMA to ex-BMM scope should not change materially the current AMA framework.

-In millions of euro Risk Weighted Assets Capital Requirement
+In millions of euro Risk Weighted Assets Capital requirement

-Basic Indicator Approach 2,697 216
+Basic Indicator Approach 2,540 204

-Advanced Measurement Approach 613 49
+Advanced Measurement Approach 767 61

-Total 3,310 265
+Total 3,307 265